-Fitch found the scenario with decreasing interest rates, high prepayments and a back-loaded default timing to be most stressful for the mezzanine and junior notes.
-Front-loaded defaults are most stressful for the senior notes because they compress the available excess spread more severely, outweighing the negative effect of a longer pro rata period from back-loaded defaults.
+Fitch found the scenario with stable interest rates, high prepayments and a back-loaded default timing to be most stressful for the mezzanine and junior notes, whereas front-loaded defaults, high prepayments and falling interest rates were the most stressful for the senior notes.

-High prepayments swiftly reduce the interest-generating portfolio balance and the excess spread, which is then not available to cover defaults.
-For the class A to C notes, high prepayments additionally lead to more cash outflows to junior notes.
+High prepayments swiftly reduce the interest-generating portfolio balance and the excess spread, which is then not available to cover defaults occurring in the later stages of the transaction's lifetime.
+For the more senior notes, high prepayments additionally lead to more cash outflows to junior notes.

 In the case of the mezzanine notes, back-loaded defaults are the driving scenario, because they extend the pro rata period.
-More excess spread is used to pay interest on mezzanine and junior notes since principal deficiency events causing interest subordination occur later.
-Despite the positive effect from a longer pro rata period, back-loaded defaults also drive the results for class D notes because a large chunk of the available excess spread is not trapped at the beginning of the transaction's lifetime in such scenario.
+Excess spread is used to pay interest on more junior notes as principal deficiency events cause interest subordination to occur later.
+Despite the positive effect from a longer pro rata period, back-loaded defaults also drive the results for the class D notes because a large chunk of the available excess spread is not trapped at the beginning of the transaction's lifetime in such a scenario.
+As for class A, front-loaded defaults lead to fewer pro rata periods which is beneficial for this class, but at the same time the early loss of excess spread makes front-loaded defaults.